evyatar-yosef/Robots_1/README.md

-# Robots_final
+# Robots_1
-# Drone Simulation Project 2.5d
+# Drone Simulation Project

 ## Overview

-This project is a simulation of a drone navigating through a map, avoiding obstacles,fly over blue objects the created randomly(kind of 2.5d) and returning to its starting position after a certain period.
+This project is a simulation of a drone navigating through a map, avoiding obstacles, and returning to its starting position after a certain period.
 The simulation is built using Python and Pygame, providing a graphical representation of the drone's movement and painting the map based on its exploration.

 ## Features

 - **Drone Navigation**: The drone moves across a predefined map, avoiding obstacles.
 - **Obstacle Detection**: The drone uses a sensor to detect obstacles within a certain range.
 - **Map Painting**: The drone paints the map yellow in areas it has explored.
-- **Return to Start**: when reach 50% battery start return home. .
+- **Return to Start**: After a set time, the drone returns to its starting position.
 - **Real-time Display**: The simulation updates in real-time, showing the drone's position, orientation, and flight time.
-- **use of sensors**:Uses sensor_range for obstacle detection, simulating sensor functionality in a 2D environment. sensor_range -This parameter defines the maximum distance (in pixels) that the drone can sense or consider when making movement decisions.

 ## Technologies Used

-- **Python**: the primary programming language used for the simulation.
+- **Python**: The primary programming language used for the simulation.
 - **Pygame**: A set of Python modules designed for writing video games.
 Used here to handle graphics and the game loop.

 ## Installation